orthanc-mirrors/orthanc-book/Sphinx/source/plugins/object-storage.rst

 only the object-storage.

-When the ``HybridMode`` is set to ``WriteToFileSystem``, it means that new files received are store on the file system.
+When the ``HybridMode`` is set to ``WriteToFileSystem``, it means that new files received are stored on the file system.
 When accessing a file, it is first read from the file system and, if it is not found on the file system, it is read from the object-storage.

 The ``WriteToFileSystem`` hybrid mode is useful for storing recent files on the file system for better performance and old files on the object-storage for lower cost and easier backups.

-When the ``HybridMode`` is set to ``WriteToObjectStorage``, it means that new files received are store on the object storage.
+When the ``HybridMode`` is set to ``WriteToObjectStorage``, it means that new files received are stored on the object storage.
 When accessing a file, it is first read from the object storage and, if it is not found on the object-storage, it is read from the file system.

 The ``WriteToObjectStorage`` hybrid mode is useful mainly during a migration from file system to